Unno Jūza

 During the Pacific War he wrote a great number of science-fiction novels, remaining in Tokyo throughout the air raids.
-Japan’s defeat in World War II was for him a hard blow, and Unno spent the last years in his life in a state of deep depression.
+Japan's defeat in World War II was for him a hard blow, and Unno spent the last years in his life in a state of deep depression.

-Unno's scientific work was influenced by that of Nikola Tesla.
+His scientific work was influenced by that of Nikola Tesla.

+Unno died on May 17, 1949, aged 51.

+Legacy

-Captain Jūzō Okita of Space Battleship Yamato was so named as a tribute.
+Captain Jūzō Okita of Space Battleship Yamato was named as a tribute to Unno.